-Giflr is a web app for making (or remaking) animated GIF's from still images or animated GIF's in a sexy, swift and straightforward fashion.
-You can edit the size, speed and playback direction as well as paint on frames, all the while previewing the result, not having to guess the result of what you're doing.
+Giflr is a web app for making (or remaking) animated GIF's from your webcam, still images or other animated GIF's in a sexy, swift and straightforward fashion.
+You can draw or add text, edit the size, speed and playback direction, move, scale and rotate stuff – all the while previewing the result, not having to guess the result of what you're doing.

 Get in touch

 The loading GIF's are old school animations by Chuck Poynter.
 After retirement, he went on to pursuing his interests in